Articles

 Quick pricing breakdown: Kit vs Mailchimp

 Kit is more expensive than Mailchimp on average, but it also has a more generous free plan.
-With Kit's free plan you can get access to unlimited landing pages and forms and send an unlimited amount of emails to as many as 10,000 subscribers.
+With Kit's free plan, you can get access to unlimited landing pages and forms and send an unlimited amount of emails to as many as 10,000 subscribers.

 If you'd like to move to a paid plan later, Kit’s pricing is also more straightforward to understand than Mailchimp’s, especially as users aren’t limited by the number of emails they can send a month.